 Another fun piece of Andrew’s is this giant cutting board.
 As soon as he oiled this piece up, it sold.
 He started making them bigger and bigger, and the more ridiculously large he made them, the faster they sold.
 It’s beautiful for charcuterie.

 A boutique in San Clemente requested a bench for their dressing room.
 Andrew had fun with a jigsaw, and it came together beautifully.

 Jackets are traditionally thrown away at the sawmill; it’s the first cut off of a log.
 I’ve always thought they were super fun but Andrew used one as an archway in his backyard!
 What an awesome and fun utilization.

 Another piece joins redwood with black walnut.
 One of the legs is notched up so that air goes through it, which is super cool.
 There is another piece used to lock it in.
 All wood joinery.
 All wood all the time.

 What Andrew loves about his work is he never makes the same thing twice.
 Each piece is one of a kind.
 He has no idea what happens to each piece when it leaves the shop, but he hopes they bring people happiness.
 He hopes they see art rather than just seeing a dressing room bench.

 The Sawdust Festival

 The Sawdust Festival is the longest-running art festival, purely local artists, in Laguna Beach.
 It’s really the only one of its kind in the world, and it’s been running for over 50 years.
-It’s 67 12-hour days over the summer where you display your work, showcase your craft process, and interact with other artists and buyers.
+The festival is 67 days, 12 hours long, over the summer where you display your work, showcase your craft process, and interact with other artists and buyers.
+People travel in from all over the world.
 It’s a lot of fun.
-People travel in from all over the world.